The Clendaniel surname was taken on from the place name Glendonwyne, a parish of Westkirk, Dumfries, on record since the 14th century.

 of this family name include: Glendinning, Glendowyn, Glendowyne, Glendonyn, Glendonwyn, Glendening, Glendon, Glenden, Glendin, Glendining, Glendinnin, Glendyning, Glendounn, Clendenning, Clendinning and many more.

 Notable amongst the family at this time was Matthew de Glendonwyn (d.
-1408), late 14th and early 15th century bishop of Glasgow, elected to the see after the death of Cardinal Walter Wardlaw, his predecessor as bishop, elected sometime between Wardlaw's death in September and Matthew's first appearance as bishop-elect in...
-Another 65 words (5 lines of text) are included under the topic Early Clendaniel Notables in all our PDF Extended History products and printed products wherever possible.
+1408), late 14th and early 15th century bishop of Glasgow, elected to the see after the death of Cardinal Walter Wardlaw, his predecessor as bishop, elected sometime between Wardlaw's death in September and Matthew's first appearance as bishop-elect in December, consecrated some months after his election...
+Another 58 words (4 lines of text) are included under the topic Early Clendaniel Notables in all our PDF Extended History products and printed products wherever possible.